 It’s not just your car’s wheels that need winterising.
 Preparing your vehicle and stocking a few essentials takes a lot of stress out of long drives in uncertain conditions and winter weather.

-Additionally, pack an emergency kit and keep in the boot just in case:
+Additionally, pack an emergency kit and keep it in the boot just in case:

 - Warm blanket or sleeping bag

-- Torch (ideally a head torch to keep both hands free)
+- Torch (ideally a head torch so you can use it with both hands free)

 - 2 litres of clean water

 - High energy food – snack bars etc

 - Duct tape